Hand-Lock/studded-armor/README.md

 > ⚠️ *In a straight-vanilla playthrough—without intrinsic-enchant perks or an armor-weight system—the extra Studded tier may feel like “bloat”; yet it remains a nostalgic gem for legacy-feature aficionados.*

-> 🎨 *Every texture—vintage Indev originals and brand-new additions alike—is drawn in the Programmer Art style, so it shines when paired with the vanilla “Programmer Art” pack and retro packs like [Golden Days](https://modrinth.com/resourcepack/golden-days) and [PACP](https://modrinth.com/resourcepack/pacp).*
+> 🎨 *Every texture—vintage Indev originals and brand-new additions alike—is drawn in the Programmer Art style, so it shines when paired with the vanilla “Programmer Art” pack and retro packs like [Golden Days](https://modrinth.com/resourcepack/golden-days) or [PACP](https://modrinth.com/resourcepack/pacp).*

 ---